Las Vegas Bunnies

 The fun part: How do I get my new rabbit(s)?

-We encourage adopters to come to Petsmart to meet their potential new rabbit(s) on the weekend after viewing online here or on Facebook.
-Please message us via email or Facebook so we can make sure we can have the bunny or bunnies you want available as they are all fostered.
-Once everyone agrees it’s a good fit and the home check is completed, you can return the following weekend to pick up your bunnies.
+We encourage adopters to come to Floyd Lamb Park to meet their potential new rabbit(s) on the weekend after viewing online here or on Facebook.
+Please text message us via phone (562) 373-5376 or Facebook so we can make sure we can have the bunny or bunnies you want available as many are fostered.
+Once everyone agrees it’s a good fit, you can return to pick up your bunnies.

 First, bunnies are inside pets ONLY.
 Yes, they need to go outside and get some sun and play in the grass, but they are INDOOR pets ONLY.

-When baby bunnies are sold for $20 – $30, that is really about $230 because they are usually required to be fixed BY LAW plus they will live longer if fixed (over 10 years)!
-If you don’t fix them, they will pee all over the place and if they get out, they can destroy your house by chewing all the wires in your house.
+When baby bunnies are sold for $20 – $30, that is really about $230 because they are now required to be fixed by law plus they can live longer lives if fixed (over 10 years)!
+If you don’t fix them, many will spray all over the place to mark their territory.

 At Bunnies Matter, we prefer to adopt out our bunnies as bonded pairs because when you are at work or school all day, at least they still have each other for company.
 Occasionally we will have singles or triplets available but we believe bonded pairs are the best way to go.